Phil Knight: UO Athletic Department (Oregon Ducks)

 Knight contributed towards the Moshofsky Center, which opened in 1998.

 In August 2007, Knight announced that he and his wife would be donating US$100 million to found the UO Athletics Legacy Fund to help support all athletic programs at the university.
 In response, athletic director Pat Kilkenny said: "This extraordinary gift will set Oregon athletics on a course toward certain self sufficiency and create the flexibility and financial capacity for the university to move forward with the new athletic arena."
 At the time, the donation was the largest philanthropic gift in the history of the university.

 The 2010 construction of the UO basketball team's Matthew Knight Arena was the result of a partnership between Knight and former Oregon athletic director Pat Kilkenny.
 Although Knight didn't pay for the project directly, he established a $100 million "Athletic Legacy Fund."
 The fund supports the athletic department.
 Named after Knight's deceased son, the venue replaced the McArthur Court building and cost over US$200 million to build.
 The facility was built using bonds backed by the State of Oregon.

 Knight was responsible for financing the UO's US$68 million 145,000 square-foot gridiron football facility that was officially opened in late July 2013.
-Knight's personal locker in the team's locker room displays the title "Uncle Phil", and other features include a gym with Brazilian hardwood floors, Apple iPhone chargers in each of the player's lockers, various auditoriums and meeting rooms, a games room for the players that includes flat-screen televisions and foosball machines, and a cafeteria.
+Knight's personal locker in the team's locker room displays the title "Uncle Phil", and other features include a gym with Brazilian hardwood floors, Apple iPhone chargers in each of the players' lockers, various auditoriums and meeting rooms, a games room for the players that includes flat-screen televisions and foosball machines, and a cafeteria.

 In November 2015, it was announced that Knight and his wife would be donating $19.2 million towards a new sports complex project at the University of Oregon.
 The plans for the 29,000 square foot complex was announced in September.
 Construction started in January 2016 and ended in September 2016.
 The sports complex was named the Marcus Mariota Sports Performance Center and includes motion capture systems, neurocognitive assessment tools, 40-yard dash track, and steam machines made by Nike to help athletes break into their footwear more quickly.

 In 2021, Knight helped to fund the renovation of Hayward Field, a track and field stadium at the university.
 The project was estimated to cost $270 million, although Knight's total contribution remained private.